QuantumJaguar/my-extensions-legal/vppm-privacy-policy/index.md

-## Privacy Policy & Terms of Use
+## Privacy Policy & Terms of Use for Vppm Password Manager

 **Last Updated:** November 1, 2025

 ## Privacy Policy

-This extension (VoicePresso Password Manager or VPPM) was built on a **privacy-first** philosophy.
+This extension (VPPM Password Manager) was built on a **privacy-first** philosophy.
 We do not sell your data.

 ### Your Master Password